5 World Trade Center: Construction history

+2000s and 2010s plans

-On June 22, 2007, the Port Authority announced that JPMorgan Chase will spend $290 million to lease the site until 2011 for construction of a 42-story building.
+On June 22, 2007, the Port Authority announced that JPMorgan Chase would spend $290 million to lease the site until 2011 for construction of a 42-story building.
 Following JPMorgan Chase's acquisition of Bear Stearns in March 2008, the company announced plans to use Bear Stearns' existing headquarters at 383 Madison Avenue as its new headquarters for J.P.
 Morgan Investment Bank.
 The company abandoned plans to occupy a skyscraper at 130 Liberty Street.
 A proposal to convert the planned office tower into a residential or mixed-use tower was explored instead.
 On May 1, 2008, deconstruction of the former Deutsche Bank building resumed.

 By May 2009, the Port Authority was seeking to reduce the size of 2 and 3 WTC and postpone the construction of 5 WTC, citing the Great Recession and disagreements with Silverstein.
 The developer had requested that the Port Authority fund two of the towers, but the agency wanted to provide funding for only one tower.
 New York City mayor Michael Bloomberg attempted to mediate the dispute with little success.
 It was proposed in July 2009 to move the planned construction site for the Performing Arts Center to the 130 Liberty Street location, but these plans were later rejected.
 Also in July 2009, Silverstein wrote a letter to the development's stakeholders, recommending that the dispute go to arbitration.
 Silverstein officially requested arbitration the next month.
 He requested that the Port Authority pay $2.7 billion in damages.
 An arbitration panel ruled in January 2010 that the agency did not owe him any damages.
 However, the panel also voided a clause that would have forced Silverstein to hand over the towers to Port Authority if they were not completed by 2014.